Over Sea, Under Stone: TV adaptation

 In 1969, the BBC's Jackanory series featured a 5-part adaptation of Over Sea, Under Stone.
 David Wood appeared as the storyteller, while dramatised sequences included Graham Crowden as Uncle Merry and Colin Jeavons as The Black Vicar.
 No episodes survive in the BBC archives.

 Radio adaptation

 In 1995 Armada Productions adapted Over Sea, Under Stone for BBC Radio 4 as part of its Children's Radio 4 strand, and followed in 1997 with an adaptation of its sequel The Dark Is Rising (both under their original titles).
 Each comprised four half-hour episodes with few changes from the book.
-Ronald Pickup (familiar to many as the voice of Aslan in the BBC Narnia TV adaptations) voiced Merriman Lyon while Struan Roger portrayed Mr. Hastings, Mr. Mitothin, and The Rider.
+Ronald Pickup (familiar to many as the voice of Aslan in the BBC Narnia TV adaptations) voiced Merriman Lyon while Struan Rodger portrayed Mr. Hastings, Mr. Mitothin, and The Rider.

 Over Sea, Under Stone was repeated once in 1997 a few months before The Dark Is Rising and again in November 2016 by BBC Radio 4 Extra.
 It has never been made commercially available.